nliulab/FL-Benchmark/README.md

   To install the required Python packages, run: ```pip install -r requirements.txt``` (use `requirements_win.txt` for Windows).

-**Extra notes for using TensorFlow-** The current version is for macOS.
-For Windows users, when importing Tensorflow, replace current lines with `import tensorflow as tf`.
+**Extra notes for using TensorFlow:** The current version is for macOS.
+For Windows users, when importing Tensorflow, replace the current lines with `import tensorflow as tf`.

 ## A demo for generating and analyzing simulated data